EDUCBA Logo

 Stacked Bar Chart in Excel

-A stacked bar chart is a type of bar chart used in excel for the graphical representation of part-to-whole comparison over time.
+A stacked bar chart is a type of bar chart used in Excel for the graphical representation of part-to-whole comparison over time.
 This helps to represent data in a stacked manner.
-This type of graph is suitable for data that is represented in different parts and one as a whole.
-The gradual variation of different variables can be picturized using this.
+This type of graph is suitable for representing data in different parts and one whole.
+It picturizes the gradual variation of different variables.

-The stacked bar graph can be implemented in 2D or 3D format.
+One can implement the stacked bar graph in either 2D or 3D format.
 From the Insert menu, the chart option will provide different types of charts.
 The stacked bar chart comes under the bar chart.
-Two types of stacked bar charts are available- a stacked bar chart and a 100% stacked bar chart.
-The stacked bar chart represents the given data directly, but a 100% stacked bar chart represents the given data as the percentage of data that contributes to a total volume in a different category.
+Two stacked bar charts are available- a stacked bar chart and a 100% stacked bar chart.
+The stacked bar chart represents the given data directly.
+Still, a 100% stacked bar chart represents the given data as the percentage of data that contributes to a total volume in a different category.

-A variety of bar charts are available, and according to the data you want to represent, the suitable one can be selected.
+Various bar charts are available, and the suitable one can select according to the data you want to represent.
 2D and 3D stacked bar charts are given below.
 The 100% stacked bar chart is also available in 2D and 3D styles.

 How to Create a Stacked Bar Chart in Excel?